 2. Appointing a Registered Agent

 3. Filing the Articles of Organization

 There are a few more details to learn about, so be sure to check out how to start an LLC in Minnesota.

 How much does it cost to start an LLC in Minnesota?

-The cost to start an LLC in Minnesota is $135 to file the Articles of Organization with the Minnesota Secretary of State.
+The cost to start an LLC in Minnesota is a $155 state filing fee for submitting the Articles of Organization with the Minnesota Secretary of State.

 What licenses do I need to start a business in Minnesota?